 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase the risk of TOF include: Family historyMother's use of retinoic acidMother's use of oral fluconazoleMother's alcohol useMother has infection with rubellaPregnancy in mothers over 40Maternal diabetes
+Factors that may increase your child's chance of TOF include: Family historyMother's use of retinoic acidMother's use of oral fluconazoleMother's alcohol useMother has infection with rubellaPregnancy in mothers over 40Maternal diabetes

 Some people who have TOF also have a chromosome disorder.
 This may include